CMsmartvoice/One-Shot-Voice-Cloning/README.md

 ![](./pics/structure.png)

 ---
+:star: Now, you only need to use the reference speech for one-shot voice cloning and no longer need to manually enter the duration statistics additionally.

 :smile: The authors are preparing simple, clear, and well-documented training process of Unet-TTS based on Aishell3.

 It contains:

-- [ ] MFA-based duration alignment
+- [x] One-shot Voice cloning inference
+- [x] The duration statistics of the reference speech can be estimated Automatically using Style_Encoder.
 - [ ] Multi-speaker TTS with speaker_embedding-Instance-Normalization, and this model provides pre-training Content Encoder.
 - [ ] Unet-TTS training
-- [x] One-shot Voice cloning inference
 - [ ] C++ inference

  Stay tuned!